 If you are reading this, surely you have read one of Robert Kiyosaki’s books such as Rich Dad Poor Dad…. and the advertisement in the back of it to buy the board game Cashflow 101 or Cashflow 202.
 I managed to borrow the e-game software version from a friend to dodge the high price.
-Since then, an online version had become available and you are probably looking for some Cashflow 101 game tips and strategies.
+Since then, an online version had become available, and you are probably looking for some game tips and strategies.

 The strategy for Cashflow 101 is simple.
 To get out of the rat race, you can do two things.
 Buy stock cheap to sell higher later, or build up rent property to perhaps sell later as well.

-To do these things in the Cashflow 101 game, you often need a bank loan.
+To do these things in the game, you often need a bank loan.
 This is no big deal, however.
 After a few turns with rental properties, such as starter houses or apartments, you will be able to pay off any debt.
 To buy stocks cheap, just look at the high and low points.
 If it is selling on the low side, spend every dime of your cash on hand on that stock (you will make more money later).
-Then when the price goes up, sell all the stock.
+Then, when the price goes up, sell all the stock.

 The strategy for Cashflow 202 is the same for Cashflow 101, except you need to sell stock immediately after the price rises.

 When playing the game, a good tip is to avoid anything with low or negative cashflow.
 Never lend money to family.
 Cashflow 101 (and 202) encourages you to donate money to charity, but I disagree.
 The benefit is that you get to roll with multiple dice, but this only becomes useful after you get out of the rat race.
-At this point in the game, you can use the extra dice to reach your dream goal faster.
+At that point in the game, you can use the extra dice to reach your dream goal faster.